 Typically, selling shares as soon as they vest makes sense as proceeds can be used to meet cash needs or build a diversified investment portfolio.
 That said, holding shares also makes sense for some clients.
 The profile for those clients usually involves folks who are bullish on their company’s stock price, have built up a significant amount of diversified assets and are otherwise financially secure – in other words, they can afford to take on additional single stock concentration risk.

-For a deeper dive into effective strategies for managing your RSUs, particularly after they vest, consider exploring What to do with RSUs.
+For a deeper dive into effective strategies for managing your RSUs, particularly after they vest, consider exploring Restricted Stock Units (RSUs): What You Need to Know About Taxes, Selling Shares and Long-Term Strategies.
 This article provides valuable insights and practical advice on how to align your RSU management with your long-term financial goals.

 When your RSUs vest and you receive the shares, they are taxed as income at your regular tax rate based on their market value at that time.
 This means you are taxed whether you decide to sell the shares or hold onto them.
 A crucial aspect to remember is that you don’t control when you’re taxed; it happens automatically at vesting.
 This could lead to a tax bill even if you haven’t sold the shares and haven’t received any actual cash from them.